nuk/roomba_limbo_study/README.md

 ## This is an attempt to try using Limbo on the cheap.

-You may have heard of TCR
+You may have heard of TCR:
 https://medium.com/@kentbeck_7670/test-commit-revert-870bbd756864

-But we're interested in trying Limbo on The Cheap here. https://medium.com/@kentbeck_7670/limbo-on-the-cheap-e4cfae840330
+But we're interested in trying Limbo on The Cheap here: https://medium.com/@kentbeck_7670/limbo-on-the-cheap-e4cfae840330

 The idea revolving on a pair (or teams) working on the same codebase.

 If you want to know more.
-Check the birth of the idea also. https://medium.com/@kentbeck_7670/limbo-scaling-software-collaboration-afd4f00db4b
+Check the birth of the idea also: https://medium.com/@kentbeck_7670/limbo-scaling-software-collaboration-afd4f00db4b